Hydrocephalus is a buildup of fluid inside the skull that leads to brain swelling.

 Hydrocephalus is due to a problem with the flow of the fluid that surrounds the brain.
 This fluid is called the cerebrospinal fluid, or CSF.
-It surrounds the brain and spinal cord, and helps cushion the brain.
+The fluid surrounds the brain and spinal cord, and helps cushion the brain.

 CSF normally moves through the brain and the spinal cord, and is soaked into the bloodstream.
 CSF levels in the brain can rise if:

 Too much CSF puts pressure on the brain.
-This pushes the brain up against the skull and damage brain tissue.
+This pushes the brain up against the skull and damages brain tissue.

 Hydrocephalus may begin while the baby is growing in the womb.
 It is common in babies who have a myelomeningocele, a birth defect in which the spinal column does not close properly.

 Hydrocephalus may also be due to:

 In young children, hydrocephalus may be due to: